HEC yet to receive additional funds

 He informed the board that the provincial government would provide one C.T.
 Scan machine for Rawalpindi's hospitals.

-and a MRI machine but the funds were not available to meet all the demands.
+He said that the RMC administration demanded two C.T.
+Scan machines and a MRI machine but the funds were not available to meet all the demands.

 Work on RBISE complex faces delay

 Islamabad: The Rawalpindi Board of Intermediate and Secondary Education (RBISE) is perhaps the only board which functions in as many as seven rented buildings and two plazas in a radius of two kilometres much to the agony of students and their parents.

 The work on the much-touted complex at Morgah with 250,000 square feet covered area, began in February 2009 and the building was envisaged to be ready by February this year.
 However completion of work on the complex may take another year or so.
 This surely will invite more ire of students and parents.

 This correspondent learnt that students have started opting for the Federal Board of Intermediate and Secondary Education (FBISE), which functions more promptly and efficiently, due to poor working of the RBISE.